 - stabbing chest pain, feeling short of breath; or

-- severe headache, confusion, vision problems, and/or seizure (convulsions).
+- severe headache, confusion, change in mental status, vision problems, and/or seizure (convulsions).

 Less serious side effects may include: